 The program shall include:

-A student teaching or practicum experience of at least a full semester of at least 14 weeks in length, full-time, in a students with disabilities education setting, and in alignment with the daily schedule and annual calendar of that educational setting; provided that candidates pursuing more than one certificate title may complete two placements of at least 7 weeks or one placement of at least 14 weeks.
+- a college supervised student teaching or practicum experience of at least a 70 school days, or its equivalent, in a students with disabilities education setting, and in alignment with the daily schedule and annual calendar of that educational setting; provided that candidates pursuing more than one certificate title may complete placements of at least 35 school days for each certificate title.

 The combination of clinical experiences must: